l-juno/learn-webdev/README.md

 ### 22. Add pagination
 - if there is a lot of users displaying all of them in one screen would be difficult to navigate.
 Therefore, I want to display a certain number of users on one page at a time

+### 23. Add styles using bootstrap
+- google bootstrap and une npm to install bootstrap dependencies
+- learn how to css...
+-